emmahsax/highline_wrapper/README.md

 * If `required` is `true`, then the `default` value will be ignored (defaults to `''`, but could be set to whatever and the code won't care... the question is required)
 * If `default` is `''` and `required` is `false`, and the user skips the question, the answer will be `''`
 * If `secret` is `true`, then the command-line will hide the user's answer behind `*`
+* If the user skips the question, a single newline representing the user's missing answer will be added automatically (no matter what `include_newline` is set to)
 * The only time that a newline is automatically entered is if the question has `secret` set to `true` and the user skips the question, in which case the HighLine client will automatically add a newline

 <details><summary>Examples</summary>